Pattern-making policy of the Islamic Republic: Objectives

-Presenting and introducing the model of the Islamic justice government peacefully by spreading the values and ideals of the Islamic Revolution, in three ways, provide the objectives of exporting the Islamic Revolution; First, the establishment of a just state and the Islamic pattern society demonstrates the feasibility and efficiency of the Islamic model of government, Islamic values and the discourse of the Islamic Revolution in the contemporary world and in the unjust international system; Thus, the realization of the Islamic society and government as a witness and Islamic pattern in the form of the Islamic Republic of Iran is the mechanism and method of practical proof of the values and ideals of the Islamic Revolution discourse and its dissemination at the regional and international level.
+Presenting and introducing the model of the Islamic justice government peacefully by spreading the values and ideals of the Islamic Revolution, in three ways, provide the objectives of exporting the Islamic Revolution.
+First, the establishment of a just state and the Islamic pattern society demonstrates the feasibility and efficiency of the Islamic model of government, Islamic values and the discourse of the Islamic Revolution in the contemporary world and in the unjust international system.
+Thus, the realization of the Islamic society and government as a witness and Islamic pattern in the form of the Islamic Republic of Iran is the mechanism and method of practical proof of the values and ideals of the Islamic Revolution discourse and its dissemination at the regional and international level.

 The process that will eventually lead to the formation of a world Islamic community under the rule of the Mahdism government.
 This also means the formation and establishment of the desired order of the Islamic Republic, which provides benefits to the world order.

 Second, the spread of the values of a just Islamic state, especially justice-seeking and anti-hegemony attributes, increases the national security of the Islamic Republic of Iran.
 Because, with the issuance of the pattern of resistance of the Islamic Republic of Iran as the anti-hegemonic camp, the culture and discourse of resistance against the hegemons and the arrogant becomes pervasive.
 The prevalence of anti-hegemonic discourse means deterrence against the security threats of the domination system against the Islamic Republic.
-In addition, with the formation of the anti-hegemonic alliance, the Islamic Republic provides an opportunity to balance the hegemonic at the level of the international order.
+With the formation of the anti-hegemonic alliance, the Islamic Republic provides an opportunity to balance the hegemonic at the level of the international order.

 Third, the pervasiveness of culture and discourse resistance at the regional and internationally level means the expansion of the sphere of influence and scope of interests and power of the Islamic Republic beyond the periphery.